eitress/Shell-Stock-Market-Simulator/README.md

 run with ./stock-simulator and follow prompts

-current functionality:
-prompt asks to login or create an account user can log in user can create an account then log in
+prompt asks to login or create an account user can log in user can create an account then log in (recommended for first use)

-send emails is implemented
+After login, users can perform the following actions by following the prompts:

-user can buy stocks
+- user can buy stocks

-user can sell stocks
+- user can sell stocks

-user can see their portfolio
+- user can see their portfolio

-user can see the price of a certain stock
+- user can see the price of a certain stock

-user can see their history of transactions
+- user can see their history of transactions

-users can view current finance articles

-users can see graphs of their porfolio and individual stock changes
+- users can see graphs of their porfolio and individual stock changes

+- users can get emails sent to their gmail account

+- users can view current finance articles

+- users can restart their account

-history of stock changes, porfolio changes, overall stock purchase saved
+history of stock changes, porfolio changes, overall stock purchase saved. aismaiel account is hardcoded such that it displays a graph for ticker AAPL and overall portfolio.